tomkerkhove/promitor/README.md

 Want to see support for a scraper that is not [already supported](https://promitor.io/configuration/metrics/)?
 You can contribute by [adding one yourself](adding-a-new-scraper.md)!

+## Support
+Promitor is actively maintained and developed with best-effort support.

+We do welcome PRs that implement features from our backlog and are always happy to help you incorporate Promitor in your infrastructure, but do not provide 24/7 support.
+Are you having issues or feature requests?
+Feel free to [let us know](https://github.com/tomkerkhove/promitor/issues/new/choose)!

+## Donate
+Promitor is fully OSS and built free-of-charge, however, if you appreciate my work you can do a small donation.

+[![Donate](https://promitor.io/media/buttons/paypal.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LYCEDSP3S5P9G&source=url)

 ## Thank you!
 We'd like to thank all the services, tooling & NuGet packages that support us - [Thank you](https://promitor.io/thank-you)!

-## Donate
-Promitor is fully OSS and built free-of-charge, however, if you appreciate my work you do a small donation.

-[![Donate](https://promitor.io/media/buttons/paypal.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LYCEDSP3S5P9G&source=url)

 ## License Information
 This is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the web application.
 But you always need to state that Tom Kerkhove is the original author of this web application.